 NanoLabs are plugged into our research platforms via a normal USB port, allowing data and power to flow.
 NanoLabs can be developed by you or purchased from third party vendors.
 A single NanoLab is 1U in size; we can also handle 2U, or 4U or 2 by 4U for example–and we charge by the size of the NanoLab.

 The NanoLabs are at the core of our philosophy: low-cost, open sourced, standardized, miniaturized hardware that allows you, the customer to focus more on the research than re-inventing the hardware ‘wheel” each time.

 NR Research Platforms 1 and 2 hold the basic NanoLab.
-NR Research Platform-3 holds our SuperLab, which is 4U in size and allows for more sophisticated payloads with more power and capabilities.
+NR Research Frame-3 holds our SuperLab, which is 4U in size and allows for more sophisticated payloads with more power and capabilities.